segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/events.md

 For tracking CTR and other indicators of the effectiveness of internal campaigns, you need to track clicks on banners.
 This event occurs when the user clicks on a banner or in the digitalData language: The Click trigger fires on the page element that contains the CSS class = "ddl_campaign_link".
 > Important!
 If you selected "Click" as the trigger in the campaign setup, in the "Function that returns an event object" field, you can refer to the "element" variable.
 Element is the DOM object whose CSS selector you specified.

+> Please note!
+When the "Click" trigger is selected an additional "Follow link defined in "href" after event" option appears.
+Enabling it will add a 500ms delay between the click on the link and the redirect, so that the tracked event has enough time to be sent to all integrations.

 ![](/img/events.3.png)

 ```javascript